You are at the top of the page

 But Elizabeth was a Tudor.
 Like her father Henry VIII, she could be arrogant and spiteful, and also maddeningly indecisive.
 After ordering the execution of Mary, Queen of Scots, her adoption of mourning clothes, and pretence that the decision had not been hers, was an act of self-pitying hypocrisy worthy of her father.

-The Elizabethan age may not have been truly golden, but Elizabeth I’s importance and impact transcends her own era.
-Indeed the succession of her James VI and I, joined England and Scotland together.
+Elizabeth I's importance and impact transcend her own time.
+Indeed the succession of James VI and I joined England and Scotland together.

 Browse more history and stories